 Safety and security volunteers are identified by blue vests and are available to help campers stay safe while having a good time.
 If you need assistance or are with someone who needs assistance, flag down a safety volunteer (in blue vests) and they will help you.

-The Red Tent provides a safer space for 2 Spirit, Trans, Non-Binary people and Women.
+The Red Tent provides a safer space for women, Two-Spirit, transgender and non-binary folks.
 Stop by for a break, to access support, or to get info and resources like safer sex supplies, menstrual supplies, zines, and more!
 We offer fun activities including a community art project!
 Although we are located in the campground, we can be accessed by anyone attending the festival.
 On site, please go to the First Aid & Wellness tent where they can connect you with our Red Tent services.

 Folk Fest is a wonderfully expressive, inclusive, and interactive environment that can sometimes feel like an escape from the real world, but the Festival Campground and all other areas of the Winnipeg Folk Festival are subject to provincial and federal laws.
 The Winnipeg Folk Festival does not promote or condone the use of illegal drugs, excessive drinking or underage drinking.
 The Winnipeg Folk Festival works with law enforcement officers to patrol the festival and all campgrounds.